- What is bloating? What does "feeling bloated" mean?

 - Treatments for constipation including senna (Ex-Lax, Senokot), polyethylene glycol (Miralax), and fiber supplements (Metamucil, Benefiber).

-What are the more serious causes of stomach or belly bloating?
+What are 10 more serious causes of bloating?

 - Bowel obstruction is a surgical emergency that may cause abdominal distention, bloating, and pain.